 They want it for everything else.

-They if you want to go to the Capitol, you're gonna need a picture ID.
+If you want to go to the Capitol, you're going to need a picture ID.

-If you want to if you want to go to a Democratic National Convention, oh, you're going to get a picture ID.
+If you want to go to a Democratic National Convention, oh, you're going to get a picture ID.

 If you want pretty much for everything else, you need it, but for voting, they don't want it.